-The goal of focal therapy is to treat only the area with the aggressive tumour, while leaving the rest of the prostate and its surrounding structures alone.
-This approach is widely accepted in other types of cancer.
-For example, we commonly treat kidney cancers by removing or ablating only the tumour while leaving the rest of the kidney intact.
+The goal of Focal Therapy is to treat only the area with the aggressive tumour, while leaving the rest of the prostate and its surrounding structures alone.
+This approach is already widely accepted in other types of cancer treatment.
+For instance, we commonly treat kidney cancers by removing or ablating only the tumour while leaving the rest of the kidney intact.

 Over the last ten years, focal therapy for the prostate has caught up, mainly due to the development of precision imaging of the prostate with MRI so that clinicians can see the precise location, size and grade of cancerous lesions.

 The prostate tumour that is targeted is referred to as the index lesion.
 In prostates with more than one tumour, this is generally the largest tumour with the highest grade.
 In this case, it is believed that the index lesion drives the behaviour of the prostate cancer and that treating it alone with focal therapy can lead to good overall cancer control with significantly fewer side effects.

 The prostate is a gland in the male reproductive system.
 It makes most of the semen that carries sperm.
 The walnut-sized gland is located beneath the bladder and surrounds the upper part of the urethra, the tube that carries urine from the bladder.

 When cancerous cells develop and grow within the prostate gland, they initially appear as defined lesions.
 A lesion is part of an organ or tissue that has been damaged by cancer.
 In early stage prostate cancer the lesions are confined within the prostate gland and can be treated, often in a way which preserves the gland and its functionality.